Ernesto-Lima/YourFirstStepsAtTACC/docs/steps_at_tacc/transfering.rst

    folder2

-Trasnfering Files to and from Frontera
+Transfering Files to and from Frontera
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To practice transferring files to Frontera's ``$WORK`` and ``$SCRATCH``, we need to identify the path to our ``$WORK`` and ``$SCRATCH`` directory.